xhrsteven/Eyepetizer-react-app/README.md

 * Naeem

 # DESCRIPTION:
-Eyepetizer is an easy to use social media app that allows users to upload photos/videos, follow other users, and comment on posts.
-Eyepetizer's goal is to bring all users together under one roof giving them the ability to share their lifestyle with users worldwide.
+Eyepetizer is an easy to use social media app that allows users to upload photos, follow other users, and comment on posts reguarding benificial information on coding .
+User's will use this app to connect with other coders regarding events going on, job openings, and problems working on project/ assignment etc.

 # API USED:
 * React-Bootstrap